May I Introduce...

-To know Homer J. is to have a nickname for him.
+To know Homer J, is to have a nickname for him.
 Nobody could settle on one so everyone called him something different.
-It started with 'Stinky Face' and 'Homie', then shifted to 'Les Homer' (pronounced Home-Air), 'Homeslice', and The Giant Headed Pumpkin.
-Friends of The Sanctuary enjoyed monikers like: 'Home Dome', 'The Domer' (again in reference to the giant head he was so well known for), as well as 'Bear Dog' & 'Dog Bear'.
+It started with 'Homie', which became 'Le Homer' (pronounced Home-Air), 'Homeslice', and The Giant Headed Pumpkin.
+Our friends enjoyed monikers like: 'Home Dome', 'The Domer', as well as 'Bear Dog', and 'Dog Bear'.

-I was apt to call him any one of these and many more during our time together; my favorite being 'The Dog with 999 Thousand Nicknames'.
-Mostly I called him my best and most loveable friend.
-His way of being inspired me to create The Sanctuary; I can only hope to live up to the name.
+I was apt to call him any one of these and many more during our years together; mostly I called him my best friend.
+His way of being inspired me to build a sanctuary in his honor.
+I can only hope to live up to his name.

 Like many of those who end up with us, Homer's life story is mostly a mystery.
 When we brought him home from the Northern Nevada Humane Society in October 2008, we were told he was an owner surrender and that he was 9 years old.

 He had been in the shelter for more than six months.
 Needless to say he was pleased to be somewhere less noisy and took advantage of the peace and quite.

 Homer was a gentleman and we appreciated every moment he was in our home.
 He enjoyed napping with whoever else was in the mood for a nap, went outside when he was supposed to and enjoyed casual strolls around our neighborhood.

 Don't get me wrong, he was no couch potato.
 He enjoyed his adventures as much as the next dog.
 He went camping with us, to the beach, and even a few winter months in Montana.
 Honestly, I wasn't sure I would ever meet another dog as awesome as Homer.